mihaimoga/genUp4win/README.md

 Being MIT licensed, *genUp4win* can be integrated in both commercial (or close source) and open source project.
 So if you run a commercial or open a source project under Microsoft Windows and you release your program at regular intervals, then you may need *genUp4win* to notice your users the new update.

 ## To whom should you say "thank you"?
-stefan-mihai@moga.doctor
+stefan-mihai[at]moga[dot]doctor

 Contributions are welcome.
-Be mindful of our [Contribution Rules](CONTRIBUTING.md) to increase the likelihood of your contribution getting accepted.
+Be mindful of our [Contribution Rules](https://github.com/mihaimoga/genUp4win/blob/main/CONTRIBUTING.md) to increase the likelihood of your contribution getting accepted.